 You will need three AA batteries, though.
 These aren’t included and only last for around ten hours instead of the twelve we’ve seen in other lanterns.
 Still, with a brighter light, that’s a fair compromise.
 This is better suited to people who like camping or hiking than casual users, so consider that before buying.

 Since this lantern is waterproof, it can be used while you’re relaxing in your inflatable hot tub while watching the stars without worrying that you’re lantern may get wet or sprinkled.
 You don’t have an inflatable hot tub yet?
 We created a list of the best inflatable hot tub today, check this out!

 Best Mid-Budget Lanterns

-If you’re willing to expand your budget a little bit, you can really increase the range of products available.
+If you’re willing to extend your budget a little bit, you can increase the range of products accessible.
 Some of these offer better performance, brighter lights, and enhanced reliability.
 One thing the best mid-budget lanterns all have in common?
 We’ve listed them in the section below.

 The AYL StarLight is far brighter than any of those we’ve seen so far.
 It has an output of 600 lumens – roughly equivalent to that of a 40W light bulb.
 It takes three D batteries, so it’s a little more expensive to run but this also allows it to run for six days straight, so we think it’s worthwhile.